History of the Argentina national football team: 1975 Copa América

 In 1978, the final preparations for the World Cup began, playing several matches against South American and European teams.
-Although Maradona was considered one of the best players in the world, Menotti did not include him in the definitive list for the tournament.
-Some sources state that the Argentine military junta that ruled Argentina by then pushed Menotti to include River Plate's midfielder Norberto Alonso instead of Maradona, and that Menotti almost certainly knew that the prodigiously talented 17-year old would not be able to handle the immense pressure and attention in the biggest sporting event in Argentina's history.
+Although Maradona was considered one of the best players in the world, Menotti did not include him in the definitive list for the tournament.The Argentine military junta that ruled Argentina by then pushed Menotti to include River Plate's midfielder Norberto Alonso instead of Maradona, and that Menotti almost certainly knew that the prodigiously talented 17-year old would not be able to handle the immense pressure and attention in the biggest sporting event in Argentina's history.
 Nevertheless, other journalists assert that there were too many offensive midfielders.

+1978 FIFA World Cup

 Argentina finally debuted on 2 June 1978 against Hungary, winning 2–1.
 Argentina defeated France by 2–1 in the second game and qualifying for the second stage, although the team lost to Italy by 1–0, finishing second in Group A. In the second round Argentina was placed in Group 1 sharing it with Brazil, Poland and Peru.
 In the first game, Argentina beat Poland 2–0, with both goals from Mario Kempes.
 Next game was against South American powerhouse Brazil in which the game ended with a 0–0 draw.
 The last game was against Peru, a rival that Argentina easily defeated with a 6–0 win.
 Argentina was able to edge out Brazil in the group and went on to the final.
 Argentina had to beat Peru by four goals or more to progress.
 The nature of Argentina's victory has fueled rumors that the match was fixed.

 That large victory over Peru allowed Argentina to play the final.
 On 25 June 1978, at River Plate's Estadio Monumental in Buenos Aires, Argentina played its second World Cup final.
 Mario Kempes gave Argentina the lead in the 38th minute, with the Dutch squad able to respond in the 82nd minute for the equalizer.
 The game went to extra time and Mario Kempes once again gave the Argentines the lead and Daniel Bertoni added another goal which sealed the win for Argentina, which became the second South American team to win the World Cup at its home soil.
 Kempes was not only the most notable player of the team but also the topscorer of the tournament with six goals.

+1979 Copa América

 After the success of the World Cup, Menotti continued as coach and Argentina played some friendly match as preparation for the 1979 Copa América.
 Maradona scored his first goal for the Senior team against Scotland in Glasgow, where Argentina won 3–1.

+1979 FIFA World Youth Championship

 The highlight of 1979 was the 1979 FIFA World Youth Championship obtained by the under-20 team in Tokyo.
 The team, also coached by Menotti, won the tournament with Maradona and Ramón Díaz as the leaders and most notable players of the squad.
 The tournament was also the first official championship played by Maradona in a national team.